TA2k/ioBroker.tedee/README.md

 ![Logo](admin/tedee_api.png)

 The Adapter receives all status update immediatly via webhooks.
-The interval in the settings is only a backup for continously refreshs.
+The interval in the settings is only a backup for continuously refreshs.

+Current State of a lock:
+tedee.0.id.state

+- 0 Uncalibrated
+- 1 Calibrating
+- 2 Unlocked
+- 3 SemiLocked
+- 4 Unlocking
+- 5 Locking
+- 6 Locked
+- 7 Pulled
+- 8 Pulling
+- 9 Unknown
+- 18 Updating

 ## Usage